Mohamed-Hagabdalla/Portfolio-One-New/README.md

 - It is located at the bottom of every page, so the user can access them easily, regardless of which page they are currently on.

 # Include image of the footer here

+## Testing

+The navigation bar on the top right hand corner of the website was tested to ensure each link navigated to the correct webpage.
+There were 3 links and each one navigates to a different page.
+Each link navigates to its intended page with no problems.
+The social media links, located at the bottom of each webpage, also navigate to their own sites with no issues.

+## Validator Testing

+To ensure the HTML and CSS codes ran smoothly and had no errors, they were both tested for validation.
+Testing for each code and more information on how they were tested are explained below in more detail.

+1. HTML
+-  A warning message did occurr, suggesting that headers should be included in the gallery section.
+However, no errors were found when running the HTML code on the [W3C Markup Validation Service](https://validator.w3.org/#validate_by_input)

+2. CSS
+- No errors were found when running the CSS code on the [CSS Validation Service](https://jigsaw.w3.org/css-validator/)